-Note: Only SMRT Link users with the Admin role can perform this update.
+Note: Only SMRT Link users with the Admin role can perform these updates.
 In addition, update services must be enabled.

 - 1. In SMRT Link, choose About SMRT Link from the Gear menu.
-(A red circle indicates that a Chemistry Bundle Update is available.) - 2.
-Click the Update button. - 3.
+(A red circle indicates that one or two Bundle Update(s) are available.) - 2.
+Click the Update Chemistry Bundle button. - 3.
+Click the Update UI Bundle and Restart UI Server button, if applicable. - 4.
 If there are any problems, clear the browser cache: Choose More Tools > Clear browsing data, choose All Time from the Time Range droplist, then check Cached images and files.
 Click Clear data.
-Refreshing the browser tab or clearing the browser cache may be necessary for the Chemistry Bundle update to take effect.
+Refreshing the browser tab or clearing the browser cache may be necessary for the Bundle update(s) to take effect.